Grand Slam (figure skating): Men's singles

-Ladies' singles
+Women's singles

-Two ladies' single skaters have completed the Super Slam.
+Two women's single skaters have completed the Super Slam.

 Pairs

-One Pair team and four pair skaters have completed the Super Slam.
+One pairs team and two pairs skaters have completed the Super Slam.

-One pair skater has won one major junior-level international competitions (JWC) and all four major senior-level international competitions (OG, WC, GPF, and EC), but the Junior Grand Prix Final (JGPF) did not exist when he was a junior skater.
+One pairs skater has won one major junior-level international competition (JWC) and all four major senior-level international competitions (OG, WC, GPF, and EC), but the Junior Grand Prix Final (JGPF) did not exist when he was a junior skater.

+Only one pairs skater has won all major junior and senior level competitions and the Olympic Team event.